lequant40/portfolio_allocation_js/README.md

   Discovered by [David Varadi](https://cssanalytics.wordpress.com/), the MCA portfolio is meant to be an approximation of the MDP portfolio.

 - Mean-variance optimization (MVO)
-  Based on the modern portfolio theory introduced by Harry M. Markowitz in numerous articles and books ([Portfolio Selection: Efficient Diversification of Investments](https://www.jstor.org/stable/j.ctt1bh4c8h)...), the portfolio obtained through mean-variance optimization is mean-variance efficient, that is, for a given level of return, it possesses the lowest attainable volatility and for a given level of volatility, it possesses the highest attainable return.
+  Based on the modern portfolio theory described by Harry M. Markowitz in numerous articles and books ([Portfolio Selection: Efficient Diversification of Investments](https://www.jstor.org/stable/j.ctt1bh4c8h)...), the portfolio obtained through mean-variance optimization is mean-variance efficient, that is, for a given level of return, it possesses the lowest attainable volatility and for a given level of volatility, it possesses the highest attainable return.

 - Global minimum variance (GMV)
   The leftmost portfolio on the mean-variance efficient frontier, the GMV portfolio possesses the smallest attainable volatility among all the mean-variance efficient portfolios.